linode/apl-core/chart/chart-index/Readme.md

 6. Carefully compare the rendered manifests (your feature branch vs main) by executing `bin/compare.sh`

-Note: some Helm charts do not have an official Helm chart repository.
+Note 1: some Helm charts do not have an official Helm chart repository.
 Those helm charts cannot be upgraded via the `chart-index`.
+Note 1: some charts resides in different directory name that the original app name, e.g.: argo-cd app resides in charts/argocd directory